 What exactly are Usenet binaries?
 To put it in simple terms, binaries are raw data.
-This data may come in a wide range of different forms, such as music or software.
+This data may come in a wide range of different forms.
 Although the original idea behind newsgroups was that they should act as a forum for text messages, they also soon became a popular venue for the exchange of data (files).
 Binary newsgroups are recognisable by the actual name of the newsgroup.
 “Binaries” normally constitutes part of the name.
 One example of such a newsgroup is alt.binaries.games.

 The use of binaries and binary newsgroups has grown in popularity with the advent of broadband Internet access.
 The downloading of Usenet binaries via newsgroups was very much less popular than downloading via peer-to-peer networks.
 The main reason for this was that Usenet software was often not very user friendly and was also down to the fact that separated files needed to be put back together again later.
 One major benefit of the Usenet structure is its decentralised system.
 This makes downloading via the Usenet safer and faster.
 Good Usenet software enables literally everyone to enjoy the benefits of downloading from Usenet newsgroups.
-You will receive rapid downloads at full connection speed, and virtually all common programmes, games, music tracks and films are available.
+You will receive rapid downloads at full connection speed.

 How does the download of Usenet binaries work?